keras-team/keras-io/examples/graph/md/gnn_citations.md

 ### Implement a baseline classifier

-We add five FFN blocks with skip connections, so that we generate a baseline model with roughly the same number of parameters as the GNN models to be built later.
+We add five FFN blocks with skip connections, so that we generatee a baseline model with roughly the same number of parameters as the GNN models to be built later.